Final report for ES20-153

 - - Producer

-Field Demonstration Days are the primary source of education used.
+Field Days using demonstration plots were the primary source of education used.
 Multiple locations increase attendance by growers.
-Additionally, I entertain individual producer contacts, NRCS and Extension agent questions and have a state-wide in-service planned for late summer 2021 on erosion reduction using cover crops.
+Additionally, I entertain individual producer, NRCS and Extension agent questions and hosted two state-wide in-service trainings in 2021 and three trainings in 2022.
+Participants at each training received educational publications in addition to in-the-field education while viewing 40 demonstration plots.

 Education & Outreach Initiatives